secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/_index.md

 ## Mission

-GitLab's [Quality is everyone's responsibility](https://handbook.gitlab.com/handbook/engineering/development/principles/#quality).
+At GitLab [Quality is everyone's responsibility](https://handbook.gitlab.com/handbook/engineering/development/principles/#quality).
 The Test Platform sub-department's mission is to be a world class team that enables successful development and deployment of high quality GitLab software applications with [kaizen](https://www.techtarget.com/searcherp/definition/kaizen-or-continuous-improvement) workflow efficiency, reliability, productivity.

 The Test Platform sub-department does this by focusing on: